Recovery Coordination Program

 Our FREE services can help with anything that limits you from getting the care you need when you need it.

 Our Recovery Coordination team provides individual, group, and community support for those affected by substance use, and their friends and family.
 Through the program, participants are empowered with recovery resources and encouraged to stay engaged for long-term recovery.
-Friends and family can learn coping strategies, connect to resources and community, and understand how to take part in recovery and care plans.
+Friends and family can learn coping strategies, connect to resources and community, and understand how to support recovery and care plans.

-- Improving an individual’s ability to know when and where to seek help.
+- Helping individuals know when and where to seek help

 Personalized Peer & Family Coaching